Rosenblatt Securities Lowers Twitter (NYSE:TWTR) Price Target to $60.00

-Twitter (NYSE:TWTR) had its price target cut by Rosenblatt Securities from $65.00 to $60.00 in a research note issued to investors on Friday, Benzinga reports.
-The brokerage currently has a “neutral” rating on the social networking company’s stock.
-Rosenblatt Securities’ price objective suggests a potential upside of 7.20% from the company’s previous close.
+Twitter (NYSE:TWTR) had its price objective reduced by equities research analysts at Rosenblatt Securities from $65.00 to $60.00 in a research report issued on Thursday, Benzinga reports.
+The firm currently has a “neutral” rating on the social networking company’s stock.
+Rosenblatt Securities’ price target would indicate a potential upside of 13.72% from the company’s current price.

-Other analysts have also recently issued research reports about the stock.
-Loop Capital raised their price objective on shares of Twitter from $56.00 to $95.00 and gave the company a “buy” rating in a research note on Tuesday, February 16th.
-Cleveland Research upgraded Twitter from a “neutral” rating to a “buy” rating in a report on Monday, March 1st.
-Canaccord Genuity lifted their price objective on Twitter from $65.00 to $82.00 and gave the stock a “hold” rating in a report on Thursday, March 4th.
-Mizuho decreased their price objective on shares of Twitter from $67.00 to $65.00 and set a “neutral” rating on the stock in a research report on Friday.
-Finally, UBS Group restated a “neutral” rating and set a $62.00 target price (down previously from $68.00) on shares of Twitter in a research report on Friday.
-Two equities research analysts have rated the stock with a sell rating, nineteen have issued a hold rating and sixteen have assigned a buy rating to the stock.
-Twitter presently has a consensus rating of “Hold” and a consensus price target of $68.31.
+Several other equities research analysts have also recently commented on TWTR.
+JPMorgan Chase & Co. decreased their target price on Twitter from $91.00 to $80.00 and set an “overweight” rating for the company in a research note on Thursday.
+Susquehanna Bancshares lifted their price target on Twitter from $58.00 to $70.00 and gave the stock a “positive” rating in a report on Wednesday, February 10th.
+Argus lifted their price target on Twitter from $72.00 to $82.00 and gave the stock a “buy” rating in a report on Thursday, April 22nd.
+Citigroup lifted their price target on Twitter from $55.00 to $80.00 in a report on Tuesday, March 16th.
+Finally, Moffett Nathanson upgraded Twitter from a “sell” rating to a “neutral” rating and set a $55.00 price target on the stock in a report on Thursday, February 11th.
+Two research analysts have rated the stock with a sell rating, nineteen have assigned a hold rating and sixteen have given a buy rating to the company.
+The company presently has a consensus rating of “Hold” and a consensus target price of $68.53.

-A number of hedge funds have recently bought and sold shares of the business.
-Arlington Partners LLC acquired a new position in shares of Twitter in the fourth quarter worth about $25,000.
-Cypress Point Wealth Management LLC acquired a new position in Twitter in the 4th quarter worth approximately $25,000.
-Pinnacle Bancorp Inc. purchased a new position in Twitter during the 1st quarter worth approximately $25,000.
-Accel Wealth Management acquired a new stake in Twitter during the 4th quarter valued at $27,000.
-Finally, Crescent Capital Consulting LLC purchased a new stake in shares of Twitter in the fourth quarter valued at $28,000.
-73.17% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Arlington Partners LLC acquired a new stake in shares of Twitter during the 4th quarter worth approximately $25,000.
+Cypress Point Wealth Management LLC bought a new stake in Twitter during the 4th quarter valued at $25,000.
+Pinnacle Bancorp Inc. acquired a new stake in shares of Twitter in the first quarter valued at approximately $25,000.
+Accel Wealth Management acquired a new stake in shares of Twitter during the fourth quarter worth about $27,000.
+Finally, Crescent Capital Consulting LLC acquired a new position in shares of Twitter during the fourth quarter valued at approximately $28,000.
+73.17% of the stock is currently owned by hedge funds and other institutional investors.

 Twitter Company Profile